-We are committed to invest up to \$4.8 million in equity and debt financing, of which \$3.2 million has been funded as of March 31, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Sparks Medical Properties) that owns and operates the Vista Medical Terrace and The Sparks Medical Building, located in Sparks, Nevada, on the campus of a UHS hospital.
+We are committed to invest up to \$6.4 million in equity and debt financing, of which \$4.9 million has been funded as of September 30, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Sparks Medical Properties) that owns and operates the Vista Medical Terrace and The Sparks Medical Building, located in Sparks, Nevada, on the campus of a UHS hospital.
 These MOBs were acquired by the LLC during the third quarter of 2008.
 As this LLC is not considered to be a variable interest entity, it is accounted for pursuant to the equity method.
+This LLC has a third-party term loan commitment of \$5.5 million, which is non-recourse to us, all of which has been borrowed as of September 30, 2010.

-We are committed to invest up to a total of \$4.8 million in equity and debt financing, none of which has been funded as of March 31, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Texoma Medical Properties) that developed, constructed, owns and operates the Texoma Medical Plaza located in Denison, Texas, which was completed and opened during the first quarter of 2010.
+We are committed to invest up to a total of \$4.8 million in equity and debt financing, of which \$65,000 has been funded as of September 30, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Texoma Medical Properties) that developed, constructed, owns and operates the Texoma Medical Plaza located in Denison, Texas, which was completed and opened during the first quarter of 2010.
 This MOB is located on the campus of a newly constructed and recently opened replacement UHS acute care hospital owned and operated by Texoma Medical Center ("Texoma Hospital"), a wholly-owned subsidiary of UHS.
 Texoma Hospital has committed to lease 75% of this building, pursuant to which the master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and Texoma Hospital.
 The master lease threshold has been met.
 This MOB will have tenants that include subsidiaries of UHS.
-This LLC has a third-party construction loan commitment of \$13.3 million, which is non-recourse to us, of which \$11.2 million has been borrowed as of March 31, 2010.
+This LLC has a third-party construction loan commitment of \$13.3 million, which is non-recourse to us, all of which has been borrowed as of September 30, 2010.
 As this LLC is not considered to be a variable interest entity, it is accounted for pursuant to the equity method.

-We are committed to invest up to a total of \$4.7 million in equity and debt financing, of which \$2.4 million has been funded as of March 31, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Auburn Medical Properties) that developed constructed, owns and operates the Auburn Medical Office Building II, located in Auburn, Washington, on the campus of a UHS hospital.
+We are committed to invest up to a total of \$4.7 million in equity and debt financing, of which \$4.4 million has been funded as of September 30, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Auburn Medical Properties) that developed constructed, owns and operates the Auburn Medical Office Building II, located in Auburn, Washington, on the campus of a UHS hospital.
 Auburn Regional Medical Center ("Auburn Hospital"), a wholly-owned subsidiary of UHS, has committed to lease 75% of this building, pursuant to which the master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and Auburn Hospital.
 The master lease threshold on this MOB has been met.
 This MOB, tenants of which include subsidiaries of UHS, was completed and opened in the third quarter of 2009.
-This LLC has a third-party construction loan commitment of \$8.4 million, which is non-recourse to us, of which \$7.7 million has been borrowed as of March 31, 2010.
+This LLC has a third-party construction loan commitment of \$8.4 million, which is non-recourse to us, all of which has been borrowed as of September 30, 2010.
 As this LLC is not considered to be a variable interest entity, it is accounted for pursuant to the equity method.